Spring Weddings

 I am now booking for the 2017 wedding season and I travel all across the country.
 I’m looking forward to the new smiles and faces I’ll meet and photograph in the new year.
 Wishing you all a fantastic new year ahead! -M

-One of the best perks of documenting the love is that every once and a while, I get an opportunity to travel to photograph the wedding of friends.
-At the tail end of April this year I had the honor of flying back to my old stomping grounds of Chicago, Illinois to photograph the wedding day celebration of my old family friend Matt and his lovely bride Liz.
-Growing up in the northwest suburbs of Chicago, I grew up knowing Matt and his family through our local church and the family social circle.
-A few years back I was able to photograph the wedding of his brother Nick in California so when I learned that Matt and Liz were to be married, I was completely honored when they asked me to photograph it.
-It is such a treat for me to be able to document the weddings of old friends.
+Growing up together in the northwest suburbs of Chicago, Matt and his family grew close to mine over the years through our local church and the family social circle.
+A few years ago I photographed the wedding of his brother Nick in California.
+When I learned that Matt and Liz were to be married, I was completely honored when they asked me to photograph it.
+It is such a treat for me to be able to document the weddings of old friends, especially the same family twice.

 Had a blast photographing the fun at the destination wedding celebration of Kim and Preston this past Saturday at the Big Yellow Barn in Belgrade, Montana.
 Warm weather, a couple in love, great people, excellent Montana barbeque, and cupcakes and an assortment of epic dance moves made the day not only memorable but one heck of a good time.
 I’m hard at work editing through all the wedding photos of the day but wanted to share a few that have stood out so far.
 Congrats to the newlyweds Kim and Preston!
 So many more fun photos to show you all.
 Stay tuned…M